vishaldhole173/pro-stream-documentation/Technical/Pipeline-Types/AWS-Elemental-MediaLive/elemental-media-live.md

 ### Create MediaLive Input

-Now since we have the Input Security Group, we create [MediaLive Input](https://docs.aws.amazon.com/medialive/latest/ug/inputs.html), which are eventually consumed by `MediaLive Channels`.
+Now since we have the Input Security Group, we create <a href="https://docs.aws.amazon.com/medialive/latest/ug/inputs.html" target="_blank">MediaLive Input</a>, which are eventually consumed by `MediaLive Channels`.

 From our codebase, we call `createInputSecurityGroup` of `MediaLive API` to create an Input: